systemd/systemd/docs/USER_RECORD.md

 `luksPbkdfParallelThreads` → An unsigned 64bit integer, indicating the intended required parallel threads for the PBKDF operation, when LUKS storage is used.

+`autoResizeMode` → A string, one of `off`, `grow`, `shrink-and-grow`.
+Unless set to `off`, controls whether the home area shall be grown automatically to the size configured in `diskSize` automatically at login time.
+If set to `shrink-and-grown` the home area is also shrunk to the minimal size possible (as dictated by used disk space and file system constraints) on logout.

 `service` → A string declaring the service that defines or manages this user record.
 It is recommended to use reverse domain name notation for this.
 For example, if `systemd-homed` manages a user a string of `io.systemd.Home` is